Mappable parameters

 Edit mode is also recommended in modules that will always be working with the lowest entity, for example, an attachment for an e-mail in a module.

-Some field types should use the "mappable:false" parameter, for example, select.
-With this type of field, for which a user should select from a list of options, having a map toggle is unnecessary and may confuse the user.
+For example, in a select field type a user should select from a list of options.
+Having a map toggle is unnecessary and may confuse the user.

 After switching on the mapping toggle, the text fields disappear.